uniquid/developer-wiki/Documents/architecture.md

 ||2 - Revoker Address(Token) |
 ||3 - Change Address|

-The order of definition for inputs and outputs si mandatory.
+The order of definition for inputs and outputs is mandatory.
-Only the recarghe address is optionally.
+Only the recharge address is optionally.
-This kind of transaction transfer token form the Provider tp the User and the Revoker and must be signed by the provider.
+This kind of transaction transfer token form the Provider to the User and the Revoker and must be signed by the provider.
-The transactrion must be considered revoked when the Revoker has spent his token.
+The transaction must be considered revoked when the Revoker has spent his token.
 ___
 OP_RETURN
 ---------